Bug report #15427

 Does this mean it is data related?
 No, because I also have it if I load a minimal memory layer and add a type-column to it (used in the styles)

-#5 Updated by Richard Duivenvoorde almost 4 years ago
+#5 Updated by Richard Duivenvoorde over 4 years ago

 Yes, you are right Nyall... but as we are going to encourage sharing of styles etc, I think this could happen more often..